DeepSequent/.github/profile/README.md

 *computing for critical systems*

-We do
+We do DevSecOps, AI/ML and Formal Methods in Defense and Aerospace.

-- machine learning
-- model interpretation
-- model verification
-- binary analysis
-- model checking
-- cybersecurity analysis
-- edge deployment

-with focus in the defense and aerospace arenas.

 Write to "contact" at our domain for more information!